EladBenjo/Data-Science-Workshop-2025a/README.md

 Redesign web-scraping from jupyter file into modular py files
 write a readme file
 move all repeating functions out to py files
-treat stationary for EXPINF1YR by log-diff
+treat stationarity for EXPINF1YR by log-diff